DeluxeAlonso/TransformersApp/README.md

 The app currently uses Cocoapods for dependencies managements.
 You should clone the repository and go to the folder where the Podfile is located and then run pod install.
-Finally, open the workspace file and run the project.
+Finally, open the workspace file and run the project with command + R or command + U if you want to run the unit tests.

 ## Screenshots